andresuarezschou/andresuarezschou/README.md

 I like to stay updated with the newest trends and tools that can help us build applications more efficiently such as => v0.dev, tailwind css, shadcn components.

 - 🌱 Currently learning: Deno 2.0
-- 🌍 Languages: english, danish, spanish / javascript(react frameworks)
+- 🌍 Languages: english, danish, spanish / javascript
 - 📫 How to reach me: andre_suarez_schou@hotmail.com
 - ⚡ Fun fact: I prefer to use visual studio in dark mode theme because light attract bugs.